JorjBauer/swd40/README.txt

-At the moment, there are three Arduino boards in play in this system.
+At the moment, there are four Arduino boards in play in this system.

 The first is the remote control - the "sender", contained in arduino_dalek_sender.
 This has a low-quality analog joystick, buttons